quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Acknowledgments

-Special thanks to Martin Thomson and Martin Duke for the detailed reviews and feedback.
-Thanks also to Sean Turner and Mike Bishop for their last call reviews.
+Thanks to Thomas Fossati, Jana Iygengar, Marcus Ihlar for their early reviews and feedback.
+Special thanks also to Martin Thomson and Martin Duke for their detailed reviews and input.
+And thanks to Sean Turner, Mike Bishop, Ian Swett, and Nick Banks for their last call reviews.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed